Delusion4013/Self-learning-web/react-website/readme.md

 # React App

 ## Getting Started
-To get started for development, cd into `react-website/self-learning-app` and run``npm install` followed by `npm start`
+To get started for development, cd into `react-website/self-learning-app` and run `npm install` followed by `npm start` For the recording capturer, `npm install` in  `recording-capturer/` and `npm start`to run

  - The app currently runs using create-react-app which is a node.js program that just gives you a simple local http server to run a website

 The basic pipeline is:
  - `index.html` loads